JohnGriffiths/eeg_notebooks_doc/README.rst

 This project welcomes and encourages contributions from the community!

-If you have an idea of something to add to FOOOF, please start by opening an `issue <https://github.com/neurotechx/eeg-notebooks/issues>`_.
+If you have an idea of something to add to eeg-notebooks, please start by opening an `issue <https://github.com/neurotechx/eeg-notebooks/issues>`_.
 Note that this issue tracker is used for code specific questions and suggestions.
 If you have a question or suggestion related to the model or conceptual ideas, check out the
 `development <https://github.com/neurotechx/eeg-notebooks/Development>`_ page.

-When writing code to add to FOOOF, please follow the `Contribution Guidelines <https://github.com/neurotechx/eeg-notebooks/blob/master/CONTRIBUTING.md>`_ , and also make sure to follow our
+When writing code to add to eeg-notebooks, please follow the `Contribution Guidelines <https://github.com/neurotechx/eeg-notebooks/blob/master/CONTRIBUTING.md>`_ , and also make sure to follow our
 `Code of Conduct <https://github.com/neurotechx/eeg-notebooks/blob/master/CODE_OF_CONDUCT.md>`_.